We examine XJ40’s turbulent conception and ask, was this the last Jaguar?

 1977 was notable for the Royal Jubilee, grinding industrial unrest and riots on British streets.
 Crisis-torn British Leyland ground to a standstill with the Government threatening to end state funding unless the strikes ceased.
 Patience with its loss-making car maker was running desperately thin.
 Jaguar’s situation was no better.
 Sales had nosedived, build quality was lamentable, and the future looked bleak.

 However, Michael Edwardes’ appointment to the BL top job marked a watershed.
 The South African was tasked with either turning the car giant around or closing it.
-Edwardes highlighted the BL businesses with potential and enacted plans to shut the remainder.
+Edwardes highlighted the BL businesses with potential and enacted plans to eliminate the remainder.
 He also initiated a process that saw some autonomy returning to Browns Lane.
 Bob Knight’s worst fears were allayed and as a further endorsement of his efforts, he was awarded a CBE.
 Edwardes also invited him to apply for the position of Managing Director for a new ‘Specialist Cars’ division.

 Having convinced Edwardes of the importance in Jaguar having its own MD, Bob Knight put himself forward, believing he could then argue Jaguar’s cause at the highest level.
 Sir Michael believed in using psychometric tests for all senior appointees and Knight concluded he wouldn’t pass unaided.
 Having discerned the nature of the test, he manipulated his answers until the life-long bachelor and procrastinator-in-chief emerged as a devoted husband, quick decision-maker, and Jaguar’s new Managing Director.